Book a Tour

 ~2.5 hours south

-Boat through an underground grotto illuminated by thousands of glowworms — one of New Zealand's most magical natural experiences.
+Drift silently beneath a living constellation of thousands of glowworms — one of New Zealand's most magical natural experiences.
+Boat tour, black water rafting, or the wheelchair-accessible Ruakuri walk.

 View Waitomo tours →